cert-manager/website/content/careers/curriculum-engineer.md

 * You have experience developing, and delivering technical education material
 * You have previously held a technical role such as a software developer, or in a role that requires similar skills
 * You have experience with some of the following technologies: Kubernetes, Docker, Go, public cloud, CI/CD
+* You are comfortable presenting and offering technical instruction and guidance to a wide range of audiences
 * You can demonstrate experience of running projects and working independently
 * Interest in working with a cutting edge technology in fast-growing open source communities
 * You have excellent communication skills, both verbal and written
-* You are comfortable presenting and offering technical instruction and guidance to a wide range of audiences
 * You are enthusiastic about the content you are teaching, and keen to inspire other engineers with the possibilities they can unlock with Kubernetes, Istio and other cloud native technologies
-* You are prepared to travel in order to deliver training to customers (at least one day per week).
+* You are prepared to travel in order to deliver training to customers (at least one day per week)

 Contact <a href="mailto:hello@jetstack.io">hello@jetstack.io</a> to find out more and apply.